- Research article

 Caution should be paid to details, such as proper tightness of hole cut in the diaphragm muscle to avoid diaphragmatic hernia, careful handle not to give rise to injury of intra-abdominal organ and appropriate fixation of graft in case of intestinal adhesion.

-the clinical characteristics and outcomes of patients
+The clinical characteristics and outcomes of all patients are summarized in Table 1.

 The mean extracorporeal circulation time was 54 ± 11 min.
 The mean time for occluding clamp of aorta was 34 ± 6 min.
 No operative mortality was noted.
 An arterial pressure gradient in the limbs was totally corrected.